 Waste reduction is an area that could have one of the greatest impacts on Arrowsic's carbon footprint.
 As of 2021, solid waste accounted for 9% of the Town's total carbon footprint, or 224 metric tons of carbon.
+Waste disposal is also a regular cost for the Town, so increasing recycling (usually less cost per ton) and composting rates could save the Town money.

-In line with the national trend, Arrowsic has seen an increase in the total tons of solid waste produced.
-Arrowsic's Solid Waste & Recycling Committee has also noted that not all households participate in the recycling program.
+Arrowsic has a strong recycling program, with a recycling to trash ratio of 35% in 2022.
+However, Arrowsic has seen an increase in the total tons of solid waste produced (in line with the national trend of increasing solid waste).
+Arrowsic's Solid Waste & Recycling Committee (ASWRC) has also noted that not all households participate in the recycling program.
+Education of non-participating residents has not been very effective, so the ASWRC has redirected efforts to educating participating residents on recycling best practices.